 Social Work (Bachelor of Social Work)

 Students completing the BSW degree will be prepared for entry-level generalist social work practice.
-The BSW degree requires 120 hours including meeting all university and program general education requirements.
-The general studies requirements for the BSW degree total 60 hours:
+The BSW degree requires 120 hours including meeting all university and program Jax MIX general education requirements.
+The Jax MIX general studies requirements for the BSW degree total 41 hours, and the Pre-professional/Electives courses total 19 hours:

 Course Title Credits